 Now that we live near the coast, both Matt and I have been enjoying all the wonderful fresh seafood now available to us.
 In particular, we’ve been eating a ton of shrimp because there are just so many mouth-watering ways to eat it.

 With this in mind, we’ve been testing out a bunch of different ways to cook with shrimp.
 If you’re a regular follower of the blog then you’ll notice that I’m creating a lot of shrimp recipes of late.

 Another love of mine is pasta.

-In all honestly, we try not to eat too much pasta because it often become our go-to meal choice when we’re feeling lazy.
+In all honesty, we try not to eat too much pasta because it often becomes our go-to meal choice when we’re feeling lazy.
 The process of me opening a bag of dried fusilli has almost become synonymous with either me or Matt feeling tired!
 The proceeding mounds of cheese that get piled into it don’t often help with our ‘healthy eating’ plans either.

 This is where the idea of a spinach tagliatelle came from.
 You can get this dried or fresh from a lot of supermarkets now, but if you’re feeling adventurous then you can make your own pasta following our homemade pasta recipe – the only difference is that you blend up around 10oz of spinach and add it to the eggs.

 That said, you don’t need to make your own.
 For this recipe, I purchased some fresh pasta from our local grocery store.

 - 250g uncooked shrimp (usually around 10 individual shrimp)

 - 30g fresh basil (torn into small pieces)